ElementalArmadillo/linkedin_file_cleaner/README.md

 # profile_data_cleaner
-cleans excel files containing profile data into formatted csv files files were sourced from LinkedIn
+cleans excel files containing profile data into formatted csv files.

+Files were sourced from LinkedIn

 # How to run:
 1. Place excel files in a single folder